-This deluxe album, a selection of fifty of the finest photographs from Richard Misrach’s acclaimed Golden Gate series (previously published in a smaller trim size, now out of print), has been assembled for publication on the historic occasion of the seventy-fifth anniversary of the iconic bridge.
-In 1997 Misrach began a three-year project photographing the Golden Gate Bridge at all times of day and night, in every season, from a single vantage point on his front porch.
+Aperture is pleased to release this very special limited-edition photograph by renowned artist Richard Misrach.
+This photograph, from Misrach’s acclaimed Golden Gate series, is presented in a beautiful cloth folio case.
+In 1997 the artist began a three-year project photographing the Golden Gate Bridge at all times of day and night, in every season, from a single vantage point on his front porch.
 Within this simple framework, in which the subject and its framing remain fixed in every photograph, an alchemy occurs.
 An astonishing range of atmosphere, light, and color unfolds, bringing fresh revelation and interpretation to a familiar view—a unique and beautiful photographic meditation on place and time.
-This special album commemorates one of the most iconic and lasting symbols of American progress and ingenuity.
+This special edition features the image titled 10.21.00 6:49 PM (SMOKE), a beautiful evening capture of this iconic American structure.
+This limited-edition folio is released to coincide with the publication of Golden Gate, a reissue of this work in a deluxe oversized album, featuring forty of the finest photographs from the series on the occasion of the seventy-fifth anniversary of one of the most lasting symbols of American progress and ingenuity.